Syphilis

 Treatment

 An antibiotic called benzathine penicillin G is considered the gold standard of anti-syphilis therapy.
-If syphilis is diagnosed within a year of infection, it can usually be treated with a single injection of this type of penicillin (a single dose of 2.4 million units injected into muscle, usually in the buttocks).
+If syphilis is diagnosed within a year of infection, it can usually be treated with a single course of injections of this type of penicillin (a single dose of 2.4 million units injected into muscle with two injections, usually in the buttocks).
 It is important to note that this dose is inadequate for people with neurosyphilis.

+In such cases, intravenous penicillin treatment may be needed.
 Antibiotics such as doxycycline impair the growth of treponemes and are sometimes used in patients who are allergic to penicillin.
 Bear in mind that unlike penicillin, doxycycline does not kill treponemes and may be less effective in people with severely weakened immune systems.
-For people who are allergic to penicillin and for pregnant women with syphilis, some experts prefer to desensitize their patients to penicillin.
+For people who are allergic to penicillin and for pregnant people with syphilis, some experts prefer to first desensitize their patients to penicillin.
 This involves giving people tiny but gradually increasing amounts of penicillin under close medical supervision, until they are able to tolerate a complete dose.

 What about HIV infection?

-The treatment of syphilis in people co-infected with HIV is controversial.
-Some physicians favour using the same therapy that would be used in HIV-negative people—a single intramuscular injection of benzathine penicillin.
+The treatment of syphilis in people with HIV is controversial.
+Some physicians favour using the same therapy that would be used in HIV-negative people—a single dose of intramuscular benzathine penicillin.
 Others opt for more rigorous therapy for HIV-positive people, due to the following factors:

-- There is a high risk of treponemes invading the brain, even in primary syphilis, so a single injection of penicillin may be inadequate.
+- There is a high risk of treponemes invading the brain, even in primary syphilis, so a single dose of penicillin may be inadequate.

 - HIV-positive people are at high risk for neurological problems and neurosyphilis may increase this risk.